S3-working-group/s3-practical-guide/src/end.md

 # Appendix

+* Changelog
+* Links
+* License
+* Authors
+* Pattern Index

 ---

-## Changelog
+# Changelog

-## 2017-10-03
+2017-10-03

-- renamed "backbone organization" to "service organization"
+- renamed pattern _Backbone Organization_ to _Service Organization_
-- renamed "effectiveness review" to "peer review"
+- renamed pattern _Effectiveness Review_ to _Peer Review_
-- added Liliana David to authors
-- clarfied objections
+- clarifed qualifying objections
-- added pattern "open domain"
+- added pattern _Open Domain_
-- clarified domains and domain descriptions
+- clarified domains and their relationship to drivers

+---

+# Changelog

+2017-10-03 (cont.)

+- added Liliana David as authors
 - corrected typos
+- introduced the term "role keeper" for a person in a role
+- updated pattern _Domain Description_
+- lots of updates to illustrations
+- added an index of all the patterns

 ---